Table of Contents

 Role and Responsibilities of a Scrum Product Owner

-Let's check what the roles and responsibilities of a Scrum Product Owner are to drive the customer needs while managing the business goals:
+Let’s explore the key roles and responsibilities of a Scrum Product Owner in balancing customer needs with business goals while driving meaningful product outcomes.

 Role and Responsibilities of a Scrum Product Owner